Monthly Archives: November 2024

 According to Buddhist philosophy of “Samutpada”, we are collectively reborn as part of nature and society or “Samsara” in a closed system of world.
 Hence Buddhism lays stress upon the importance of renunciation, wandering and living alone, “like a Rhino” in order to escape the stream of recycling and prevent rebirth as part of collective society in a closed system.

-Since there is no independent eternal inner self or soul, nothing about the individual remains intact to be reborn after death, decay, disintegration and dispersion.
 For an individual there is no rebirth according to Buddhism but as part of nature and society, we are reborn through recycling and recreation.
 Individuals are not reborn but human societies or Samsara are reborn through recycling in a closed system.

 The Statue of Buddha